pantidev/hackjak2017_android_pantidev/README.md

 # hackjak2017_android_pantidev
-## repository for hackjack 2017 developed by Bobby Supriyadi, Dennis, Edwin Wicaksono A.K.A pantidev.
+## repository for hackjack 2017 developed by Bobby Supriadi, Dennis, Edwin Wicaksono A.K.A pantidev.